Rep.-elect Yvette Herrell relates to Trump's voter fraud claims: 'I know exactly what he's going through'

 The Republican attributes her tough loss two years ago in New Mexico's 2nd Congressional District to voter fraud and now empathizes with President Trump's claims that he would have beat President-elect Joe Biden had it not been for widespread illegal votes.

 "It just makes me sick because I know exactly what he's going through," Herrell, 56, told Fox News in a recent interview during congressional orientation.
-"It's horrible.
+"It's horrible."

-"Same thing, different scale," Herrell said of her district's 2018 alleged voting irregularities and Trump's current claims of widespread fraud, which have so far been unsubstantiated by courts or state or local election officials.
+"Same thing, different scale," Herrell said of her district's 2018 alleged voting irregularities and Trump's current claims of extensive fraud, which have so far been unsubstantiated by courts or state or local election officials.

 ALABAMA REP-ELECT BARRY MOORE PLEDGES TO JOIN CHALLENGE TO ELECTORAL VOTES 'DAY ONE,' BACKS FEDERAL VOTER ID